Khendricks16/WOCC-BOT/local_required_data.md

 ```

 # Admin Whitelist #
-Within the GroupMe-Chatbot directory, you will need a whitelist JSON file containing the GroupMe ID's and the persons name for reference in order to successfully allow that person to use the admin commands found within the bot commands.
-The following file should look like:
+Within the GroupMe-Chatbot directory, you will need a whitelist JSON file containing the GroupMe ID's and the person's name for reference in order to successfully allow that person to use the admin commands found within the bot commands.
+The following file should look like this:
 ```json
 {
     "GROUPMEID": "PERSON'S NAME",